This website uses cookies to ensure you get the best experience on our website. Learn more

 Power supply notes

 Mara Expedition has solar power day and night, with a generator as back up.
-There are charging points in the rooms, but the solar power cannot support the use of hairdryers.
+There are charging points in the rooms, and the solar power can support hairdryers if necessary.

 Communications